himselfv/anidbtool/Release/readme.txt

 ===================
 - Minimal number of requests to anidb (basically, 1 UDP packet per file, login information is preserved between application runs)
 - Strict compliance with AniDB UDP API short-term messaging timeout rules.
 No message is sent in less than two seconds after the previous one.
 Even if you restart the application.
-- Hash and file caches (no requests and rehashings for files you've added already).
+- Hash and state caching (no requests and rehashings for files you've added already).
 - Kind of optimized for multithreading (there's only so much you can do with AniDB timeouts though).